 Created By: ODHS

 Lace was never made in the Lace Factory.
 It was used as offices and as a warehouse, where lace was sewn onto garments or any article that Harry thought could be adorned with lace!
-It was then packed up into parcels which were sent out worldwide.
+It was then packed into parcels which were sent out worldwide.

 Harry advertised his business in women’s magazines and by sending out postcards touting for business from individual women or women’s groups.
-A response would result in the dispatch of a parcel of lace ‘on appro’ (approval).
+A response would result in the dispatch of a parcel of lace ‘on approval'.
 Prospective purchasers were given a month to pay up or return the goods.
 The late Cis Elderton who worked in the office for him said they lost very few parcels.
-People were honest in those days, she said!
+"People were honest in those days" she said.

 Harry was quite a character as he traded as ‘Mrs Armstrong’, believing women were more likely to buy lace from another woman!
 Sadly, he died at the early age of 56 while on a business trip to Scotland in 1943.

-Thereafter lacemaking in Olney, as a business, was only carried on by a few older women who made lace for gifts.
+Thereafter lace making in Olney, as a business, was only carried on by a few older women who made lace for gifts.

-This point of interest is part of the tour: A Lace Trail around Olney (Revised)
+This point of interest is part of the tour: A Lace Trail around Olney (Revised August 2018) - Copy